 Here at UDrive we want to offer everyone a chance to learn to drive.
-Since 2013 UDrive has given individual with range of disabilities the opportunity to learn to drive.
-We have had a huge amount of pupils achieve a full driving licence thinking it was the impossible.
+Since 2013 UDrive has given individuals with a range of disabilities the opportunity to learn to drive.
+We have had a huge amount of pupils achieve a full driving licence thinking it was impossible.

 UDrive has adapted an automatic dual controlled car with various additional controls.
 Due to only having a limit on what controls we can offer Sarah can do the lessons in your own manual or automatic car.

 UDrive instructors have attended National Centre for Rehabilitation Education, Mobility Driving Instruction and Special Educational Needs (SENs) courses and have adapted cars to ensure you have an enjoyable and successful learning experience.